Making Decisions Together

 Read More Doctoring and Hearing Loss

-Tonsillectomy: Tonsiloliths, Pandas, and Other Great Band Names
+Tonsillectomy: Tonsilliths, Pandas, and Other Great Band Names

 I can’t tell you how many times people at parties find out that I’m an ENT and have me look at their tonsils.
 I can’t tell you because you’re already bored.
 (Look at you, already thinking about checking Facebook.
 Maybe...

-Read More Tonsillectomy: Tonsiloliths, Pandas, and Other Great Band Names
+Read More Tonsillectomy: Tonsilliths, Pandas, and Other Great Band Names

 Eustachian Tubes: Pop It Like It’s Hawt

 This topic is a bit related to the ear tubes topic, and I think it’s worth covering because I get all kinds of weird depictions of how Eustachian tubes work from patients.
 I’ve gotten everything from a mysterious “channel that...